joeatodd/HiDEM/README.md

 See the model in action [here](https://youtu.be/owUrbm_3zi0) and [here](https://youtu.be/wXMK0e2isM4).

+The model physics is described in detail in [Åström et al. 2013](https://www.the-cryosphere.net/7/1591/2013/).

 ## Compilation ##

 Configuration, compilation and installation is handled by CMake.
 Example installation scripts for Cray and Ubuntu systems are located in scripts/compilation.
 These scripts invoke cmake with toolchain files located in scripts/toolchains, which set default compilers etc.